Düsseldorf

 Herbie's People arrived at the Liverpool Club in Graf Adolf Strasse in

+journey.
 Already a crowd was awaiting them outside the club.
-The lads were sent to
+The lads

-hours every night for 5 weeks, plus three hours on Saturday and Sunday
+They worked those hours every night for 5 weeks, plus three hours on

-around about the great new group from England.
-The Liverpool Club was
+got around about the great new group from England.
+The Liverpool Club

 To save their voices, they tuned their instruments a whole tone lower.
 They